-Technology or other resources needed for online coursework
+- Technology or other resources needed for online coursework

-According to guidance provided by the U.S. Department of Education, applicants also must have been enrolled in classes as of March 2020 before COVID-19.
-To be eligible for the grants, students must meet the following requirements:
+According to guidance provided by the U.S. Department of Education, applicants also must have been enrolled in classes as of March 2020, prior to the passage of legislation pertaining to COVID-19.
+In order to be eligible for the CARES Act grants, students must meet the following requirements*:

-Filed a FAFSA for the current 2019-2020 academic year; before COVID-19
+- Have filed a completed FAFSA for the 2019-2020 academic year

-Have a valid social security number
+- Have a valid social security number

-Be a U.S. citizen or eligible non-citizen
+- Be a U.S. citizen or eligible non-citizen

-Have a high school diploma or GED or have completed high school in an approved homeschool setting
+- Have a high school diploma or GED or have completed high school in an approved homeschool setting

-Making satisfactory academic progress
+- Making satisfactory academic progress

-CARES Act: Higher Education Emergency Relief Fund Disclosure
+CARES Act: Higher Education Emergency Relief Fund — Disclosure

-South Hills Beauty Academy signed and returned to the Department of Education the Certification and Agreement as well as the assurance that it has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+South Hills Beauty Academy signed and returned to the Department of Education the Certification and Agreement as well as the assurance that it has used, or legitimately intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES Act as of the date of submission is 50% of the total received $43,836.00 that will be shared equally with North Hills Beauty Academy for emergency student grants.